 In addition to having MRD host the internship program where they will benefit from the up-to date climate skills of the graduated students (2.1 above), the project will support the placement of additional officers in the MRD.
 Specifically the project will establish an extension officer team, who will support development of and implementation of the new climate resilient agricultural development plan for RMI (Output 1.1).
 The team will consist of one manager and one officer level position, as well as a two regional extension officers, supported for the duration of the program.
-The extension officers will spend significant time in the target atolls (see Component 3) to provide training and support for the delivery of adaptation actions.
+The extension officers will spend significant time in the target atolls and help drive the overall atoll resource management, agricultural production and food security planning and implementation activities within Component 3.The extension officers, and the broader capacity development supported within this Component 2 will support successful implementation of the overall project and serve to build the base of knowledgeable and technical able MRD officers to provide ongoing support for food production in the outer atolls.
 This represents a modest investment to ensure project impact.